Kingsgrove

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Kingsgrove has 125 active public transport stops offering a mix of train and bus services.
-These stops are served by 52 individual routes that facilitate 7,959 weekly passenger trips in total.
-The area's transport accessibility is rated excellent, with residents typically located just 144 meters from the nearest stop.
+These are covered by 52 routes, facilitating 7,959 weekly passenger trips in total.
+Residents enjoy excellent transport accessibility, with an average distance of 144 meters to the nearest stop.
+As a predominantly residential area, most commutes are outward-bound.
+Cars remain the primary mode of transport at 80%, while trains account for 12%.
+On average, there are 1.3 vehicles per dwelling.

 Frequently Asked Questions - Transport